 “Just imagine a guy who always dreamed of playing football going to play for one of the best team in the world and, furthermore, the team he has ever supported.
 It was beyond all my hopes.”

-“I am proud of the Champions League, the Scudettos and even the UEFA Cup I won, but probably it’s true that in his history Juventus in Europe won less than what they could.
+“I am proud of the Champions League, the Scudettos and even the UEFA Cup I won, but probably it’s true that Juventus have won less in Europe than they could have in their history.

 Once again he suffered relegation from the Premier League, but he has nothing but great things to say about English football and feels a tinge of regret that he did not stay for longer.